 The best tables are those by the window as you get a fabulous view of the ocean.

-You server will show you to your table and offer you a choice of a Mimosa or a glass of sparkling wine.
-They will then show you the choices at the buffet table.
+Your server will show you to your table and offer you a choice of a Mimosa or a glass of sparkling wine.

-There is also a menu which has various breakfast and brunch hot entrees.
+The menu has various breakfast and brunch hot entrees.